Catizard/lampghost/README.md

 ## Attentions

+First of all, you need to import some difficult tables just like `beatoraja` to make the most features work.

-This project is still at early demo phase, you might encounter some mystery problem(Don't worry, won't ruin your save file most likely).
+Secondly,this project is still at early demo phase, you might encounter some mystery problem(Don't worry, won't ruin your save file most likely).
 You could delete the whole `LampGhost` data folder to have a clean restart:

 For `Windows` user it's located at `%USERPROFILE%\.lampghost_wails`, for `Linux/OSX` user is `$HOME/.lampghost_wails`